Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Generalized Test-Time Augmentation

 As mentioned, GTTA works as follows: given a trained model, at test time, the input data is projected onto the PCA subspace of the entire training set, where we then apply random Gaussian noise for the latent representation and the resulting noisy sample is reconstructed in the initial input space.
 We repeat the procedure multiple times to obtain a pool of candidate outputs, for a single given test input, to form a test-time ensemble whose output (as average over all candidates) is generally superior to the initial single-model output.
-As a final stage, we propose a self-supervised learning procedure in which GTTA ensemble acts as a teacher, on novel unlabeled data, for the base pretrained single-model (initially trained in a supervised way).
-The random exploration in the PCA subspace is so general that GTTA could be applied virtually to any learning task, in any domain with real-valued input data, unlike any other TTA methods in the literature.
+As a final stage, during a self-supervised learning procedure, the GTTA ensemble acts as a teacher, on novel unlabeled data, for the base pretrained single-model (initially trained in a supervised way).
+The random exploration in the PCA subspace is so general that GTTA can be used off-the-shelf in any learning task, from any domain with real-valued data.
+This a main advantage over all the other task-specific TTA methods in the literature.
 Additionally, the last self-learning phase offers a test-time speed advantage for GTTA over other TTA approaches, by distilling the ensemble power into the initial single model.

-The ability of GTTA to remove distracting noisy signals in the data comes from two directions.
-First, the PCA projection on the natural, representative subspace of the data, is already well-known for its ability to remove some noise from the input.
-Then, the random exploration of the subspace around the initial projected sample is able to remove subtle, but more structured noise, which survived the initial projection, do to the ability of the random independent Gaussian noise to further de-correlate the data along the PCA dimensions.